Analyzing Learned Molecular Representations for Property Prediction: Results and Discussion

 \subsubsection{Novartis}

 Finally, we ran our model on one proprietary dataset from Novartis as described in Table \ref{tab:novartis_datasets}.
-We use chronological splits for both datasets.
-Again we found the model of \citeauthor{mayr2018chembl}\cite{mayr2018chembl} to be unstable on these datasets, so it is omitted from comparisons.
 As with other proprietary datasets, our D-MPNN outperforms the other baselines as shown in Figure \ref{fig:novartis_baselines}.

 \FloatBarrier